 In recent years, women’s reproductive rights have been hotly debated in the media and politics.
-The right to choose when and if to have children is a fundamental human right that should not be denied by government interference.
-However, as current events show us, this basic freedom has come under attack again and again.
-This blog post will explore some of the main issues surrounding reproductive health care for women- from birth control access to abortion laws- with a focus on how these issues affect activists like you!
+The right to choose when and have children is a fundamental human right that should not be denied by government interference.
+However, as current events show us, this absolute freedom has come under attack again and again.
+This blog post will explore some of the main issues surrounding reproductive health care for women- from birth control access to abortion laws- focusing on how these issues affect activists like you!

-We’ve all heard the saying “a woman’s body is her own.”
-But what do we really mean by that?
-Is it just a cliché or should we be taking it literally?
+We’ve all heard the saying, “a woman’s body is her own.”
+But what do we mean by that?
+Is it just a cliché, or should we be taking it literally?
 What does this say about women who have no choice but to make decisions about their bodies, sometimes against their will?
-The truth is that women need reproductive rights in order to exercise autonomy over their own bodies.
+The truth is that women need reproductive rights to exercise autonomy over their bodies.

 The government is passing legislation that will limit women’s reproductive rights.

 This includes restricting access to abortion services, birth control, and more.
 In the future, these limits could have a devastating effect on our society because they would be cutting off opportunities for many female citizens to get careers and education.

 When the Supreme Court decided in 1973 that women had a constitutional right to abortion, it was a victory for reproductive rights.
 Forty years later, we see an attack on those rights as never before.

 Women’s reproductive rights have been under assault for decades, including the Hyde Amendment that prevents low-income women from accessing abortions.
 When Trump was in office and Republicans controlled both Congress and the White House, there was no relief in sight.
 We need to take action to protect our reproductive freedom!